-La Michilía Biosphere Reserve is a natural protected area in Mexico, located south of Durango between the two mountain ranges of the Sierra Michis and the Sierra Urica.
-The area between these two Sierras has several plateaus and small hills, separated by valleys and canyons of varying depth.
+The La Michilía Biosphere Reserve is a natural protected area in Mexico, located south of Durango between the two mountain ranges of the Sierra Michis and the Sierra Urica.
+The area between these two Sierras has several plateaus and small hills, separated by valleys and canyons of varying depths.

-The reserve's physiographic limits are two mountain ranges: the Sierra Michis and the Sierra Urica.
-The area between these two Sierras has several plateaus and small hills, separated by valleys and canyons of varying depth.
+The Reserve's physiographic limits are two mountain ranges: the Sierra Michis and the Sierra Urica.
+The area between these two Sierras has several plateaus and small hills, separated by valleys and canyons of varying depths.

-The fauna in the reserve is predominantly of Nearctic origin with North American affinities.
+The fauna in the Biosphere Reserve is predominantly of Nearctic origin with North American affinities.
 The Imperial Woodpecker (Campephilus imperialis) used to live in the area but is now extinct.
-The Mexican Gray Wolf (Canis lupus baileyii) and the American Black Bear (Ursus americanus) have been reintroduced in the Reserve.
+The Mexican Gray Wolf (Canis lupus baileyii) and the American Black Bear (Ursus americanus) have been reintroduced to the Reserve.

-More than 500 inhabitants live in the buffer zones and 30,000 (1998) in the transition areas, engaged in agriculture, forestry and cattle ranching.
-They have traditionally maintained their authority of decisions related to the management of resources in their grazing and farming activities.
+Its forests are a catchment area for two important basins for the region's agriculture.
+Over 500 inhabitants live in the buffer zones and 30,000 in the transition areas, engaged in agriculture, forestry and cattle ranching.